Be wary of joy without a source tangible, she cautions

 You can’t trust a happiness that shows up without announcement, he says

 But when lockstep, good intentions and plans shuffle to a side

 Your heart chooses to celebrate without asking permission of circumstances

 And your soul goes rogue on the confederacy of gloom, by blessing the Lord

-When joy sneaks up on you through doors you didn’t realize were there
+When joy sneaks up on you through doors you didn’t realize were open

 And strength shows up after you forget to issue it an invite

 With no recourse to facts, it unfurls warmth within you

 In unassuming state of bliss, it spites pain

-And flat-lines the confusing beeps of highs and lows, ushering in shhhh…peace.
+And flat-lines the confusing beeps of life’s highs and lows, ushering in shhhh…peace.

 Although I have recently become painfully aware of climate change challenges and hope to talk about it on the blog at some point, that is not what the blog title is about.